 Care & Treatment

 To treat malnutrition effectively, the underlying causes must be identified first.
-Then the causes can be addressed and may be resolved.
-For example, poorly fitting dentures can be adjusted or grocery deliveries can be arranged.
+For example, poorly fitting dentures can be adjusted, and grocery deliveries can be arranged.

 Generally, try to include the following nutrient-dense foods in your meals every day:

 - Complex carbohydrates.
 You should eat at least 5 servings of whole grains like whole wheat bread, old-fashioned oatmeal, and brown rice.
 Avoid refined products with simple carbohydrates like white bread, or instant or sugary cereals.

 - Seeds, nuts, and legumes (such as beans, chickpeas, and lentils).

 - Fruits and vegetables (at least 5 servings a day).

 - Low-fat dairy products (2-4 servings a day), especially if you have osteoporosis (thinning of the bones)